Cubs vs. Mets Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has recorded 48 hits with 11 doubles, a triple, four home runs and 29 walks.
-He has driven in 19 runs with four stolen bases.
+- Dansby Swanson has 49 hits with 12 doubles, a triple, four home runs and 29 walks.
+He has driven in 20 runs with four stolen bases.

-- Swanson has picked up at least one hit in three straight games.
-In his last five games he is batting .200 with a triple, a home run, three walks and four RBI.
+- Swanson takes a four-game streak with at least one hit into this one.
+In his last five games he is batting .222 with a double, a home run, three walks and four RBI.

 Swanson Recent Games